EnriqueGF/mchg/README.md

 ## Multilanguage

-Currently the plugin detects the client language and it have available SPANISH and ENGLISH.
+Currently the plugin detects the client language and it has available SPANISH and ENGLISH.

 ## Dependencies